 Imagine a bed, toilet and sink inside those tiny dimensions.
 This certainly doesn’t leave a lot of room for maneuvering.

 Cell blocks B and C were the longest rows and contained the most cells.
 In between cell blocks, each corridor was a given a famous street name such as Broadway, Michigan and Park Avenue.

 Cell block D is where misbehaving prisoners were sent.
 If they had a particularly serious offence, they would find themselves in one of the six segregation cell units, also known as ‘the Hole.’

 Each hardened steel cell door was operated by a series of levers and mechanisms located at the end of that particular row of cells.

 Individual or multiple cells (not necessarily next to each other) could be opened at the same time using this mechanism at the end of each row.

-This talk was the highlight of our Alcatraz tour thanks to some fantastic story telling by the ranger / guide who led the program.
+This special program was the highlight of our Alcatraz day tour thanks to some fantastic storytelling by the park ranger who led the program.

 Views From Alcatraz Island